harryhanYuhao/guide_for_self_studying_programming/src/introduction/what_is_a_computer.md

 ## Hardware: what constitutes a computer

-Computer hardwares are the phyical objects which constitutes the computer in the real world.
+Computer hardwares are the physical objects which constitutes the computer in the real world.
-Most of the computer hardwares are made of comlex electronic circuits made of semiconductors.
+Most of the computer hardwares are made of complex semiconductor electronic circuits.
 Those circuits, in theory, are no different from the battery-and-wire circuit one could make on a circuit board, but in a much smaller scale.

 Computer hardware can be divided into two categories: peripheral hardware and core hardware.